GATE BREACH

 About the author

-Martin J. Lajoie was born in July 1986 in Quebec, Canada, into a bilingual family split down the middle—his mother’s side French, his father’s side English.
+Martin J. Lajoie was born in ’86 in Montreal, Canada, into a bilingual family split down the middle—his mother’s side French, his father’s side English.
 Raised in a French-speaking environment but influenced by both cultures, he learned to navigate language, conversation, and meaning from different angles.
-English, meanwhile, opened up a whole new shelf of ideas, voices, and perspectives that hadn’t yet made the jump across the cultural divide.Martin grew up chasing stories across genres, through every medium he could find—from dog-eared paperbacks to pixelated worlds.
-Anything that delivered a potent and concentrated dose of wonder, danger, or thought-provoking insight.
+English, meanwhile, opened up a whole new shelf of ideas, voices, and perspectives that hadn’t yet made the jump across the cultural divide.Martin grew up chasing stories across genres and through every medium he could find, always gravitating toward anything that delivered a potent dose of wonder, danger, or thought-provoking insight.
 He never really came back from those early journeys.
-He just started writing his own.His artistic inclinations were shaped in eclectic ways—from French comics and interactive gamebooks to international films and the unfamiliar creativity of Japanese artists.
-The latter was unlike anything he’d experienced before and left the deepest imprint on how he approaches tropes, stakes, style, and heart.Over the years, fantasy and science fiction became his main writing focus, though he still dips into other genres when the right idea comes knocking.
-He’s not concerned with fitting into a lane—if a story is emotionally sharp, philosophically off-kilter, or just plain fun, he’s in.Put off by the gatekeepers and status quo of traditional publishing—and determined to stay true to his own voice—Martin launched Gatebreach, an indie imprint for stories that break the mold and don’t ask or wait for permission.
-His long-term goal is simple: write across as many genres as possible, connect with the right readers, and build a body of work that doesn’t play by the usual rules.If not in writing mode, furiously typing away, Martin can usually be found pacing in deep thought to neurofunk and dark synthwave music, fleshing out whatever wild concept crash-landed in his brain—be it a magic system based on ritualized theft, a cozy romance, a tale of a cursed city slowly consuming its own history, a science essay, or a framework for a fictional universe to rival Sanderson’s Cosmere.
+He just started writing his own.His creative sensibilities were shaped by an eclectic mix of influences—French comics, interactive gamebooks, video games, international cinema, and especially Japanese artists, whose approach to storytelling left a lasting imprint that continues to guide his work.Over the years, fantasy and science fiction became his main writing focus, though he still dips into other genres when the right idea comes knocking.
+He’s not concerned with fitting into a lane—if a story is emotionally sharp, philosophically off-kilter, or just plain fun, he’s in.Put off by the gatekeepers and status quo of traditional publishing—and determined to stay true to his own voice—Martin created Gatebreach, his personal indie imprint under which he publishes all of his work across multiple pen names.
+Gatebreach isn’t a publishing house in the traditional sense; it’s a unified banner for his own stories, experiments, and long-form projects, built to give him full creative control and flexibility.
+His long-term goal is simple: write across as many genres as possible, connect with the right readers, and build a body of work that doesn’t play by the usual rules.When he isn’t furiously typing, Martin can usually be found pacing in deep thought to neurofunk and dark synthwave music, fleshing out whatever wild concept crash-landed in his brain—be it a magic system based on ritualized theft, an intimate character-driven relationship arc, a cursed city slowly consuming its own history, a speculative science essay, or yet another addition to a fictional universe already large enough to rival Sanderson’s Cosmere.
 And that’s just Monday.

 Drop me a line!